Randall Library Home

 Graduate Liberal Studies Program Final Projects

-The Graduate Liberal Studies Program (GLS) (http://www.uncw.edu/gls/curriculum-gls598.html) requires that each student submit three (3) copies of his/her final project for binding to the GLS Program Director.
-See the guidelines at http://www.uncw.edu/gls/curriculum-gls598.html#VII.
-The GLS Program Director will deliver the copies to be bound to June Spencer-Francis (spencerj_at_uncw.edu; 962-4286) in the Technical Services Department of Randall Library.
-Please include copies of supplementary materials, i.e. slides, photographs, CD's, discs, videos, etc. All copies must be in correct page order.
-Library and bindery staff members do NOT check page order.
-After binding, one copy will be cataloged for the University Archives and another copy will be cataloged for the library's circulating General Collection.
-The third copy will be returned to the GLS office.
-The Library will pay binding costs for the two library copies and invoice Graduate Liberal Studies for their copy.
+The Graduate Liberal Studies Program (GLS) requires that each student submit three (3) copies of his/her final project for binding to the GLS Program Director.
+The GLS Program Director will deliver two bound copies to the Technical Services Department of Randall Library.
+One copy will be cataloged for the University Archives and another copy will be cataloged for the library's circulating General Collection.

 Departmental copy of Theses, Dissertations and Final Projects